LDiazN/ldiazn.github.io/_posts/2024-02-05-proto-ecs-registration.md

 // main.rs
 fn main() {
-    // Automagically get data to all registered data types, for comp_data in get_all_components() {
+    // Automagically get metadata for all registered data types, for comp_data in get_all_components() {
         // Call the create_my_component function that was previously registered let component = (comp_data.factory)();